Tucupita Marcano Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.15 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs' 4.15 team ERA ranks 13th among all MLB pitching staffs.

-- Cubs pitchers combine to allow 65 home runs (one per game), the sixth-fewest in baseball.
+- The Cubs give up the ninth-fewest home runs in baseball (70 total, one per game).

-- Taillon (1-4) gets the starting nod for the Cubs in his 11th start of the season.
-He's put together a 6.80 ERA in 42 1/3 innings pitched, with 40 strikeouts.
+- Stroman makes the start for the Cubs, his 15th of the season.
+He is 7-4 with a 2.42 ERA and 73 strikeouts through 85 2/3 innings pitched.

-- The righty last appeared on Thursday against the Los Angeles Angels, when he threw 5 1/3 innings, allowing four earned runs while giving up five hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.